richardjmarini/FeatureExtractor/README.md

 ```
 cat ../documents/sample[01].txt

-I live at 40 Stonecrest Ct.
-Staten Island, NY 10308.
+I live at 39 Milford Ave.
+Staten Island, NY 10314.
 I hope you an visit sometime.
-I work at 17 Battery Pl.
-New York, NY 10004 which is located right across the street from Batery Park and right next to the Battery Tunnel.
+I work at 44 Park Pl.
+New York, NY 10014 which is located right across the street from the Park and right next to the pizza place.
 I hope you can meet me for lunch sometime.

 cat ../documents/sample2.txt

-I live at 17 Battery Pl.
-New York, NY 10004
+I live at 39 Milford Ave.
+Staten Island, NY 10314
 ```

 Lets say we wanted the ability to extract a postal address from plain text.
 First step is to create a classifier.
 When methods are decorated with @Feature the user-defined feature passed to the decorator will be added to the token.features list if the method returns True.